anoopkdcs/MCE-ViT/README.md

-# A Robust Approach Towards Distinguishing Natural and Computer Generated Images using Multi-Colorspace fused and Enriched Vision Transformer
+# Leveraging Vulnerabilities Towards Image Compression for Robust Classification of Natural and Generated Images

 Manjary P Gangan<sup>a</sup>, Anoop K<sup>b</sup>, and Lajish V L<sup>a</sup> </br>
 <sup>a</sup> Department of Computer Science, University of Calicut, India </br>